joshtriplett/io-mux/README.md

 ## Portability

 `io-mux` uses UNIX sockets, so it only runs on UNIX platforms.
-It provides a more optimized implementation on Linux, but should work on any UNIX platform.
+Support for non-Linux platforms is experimental, and has a major caveat in its semantics;
+please see the [documentation](https://docs.rs/io-mux) for more details.